HL7/fhir-saner/input/pagecontent/conformance.md

 plan for evaluating actors in this guide, and test data testing implementations.

 ### Conforming Actors
-A system can declare conformance to this implementation guide by ...
+A system can declare conformance to this implementation guide by:

 <ol>
     <li id='capabilities'><details><summary>Capability Statements</summary><ol>